ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/includes.md

 If you've used other scripting environments such as PHP, or dynamic HTML, you would be familiar with the concept of **server side includes**.

 An **include** is a file that is embedded, or **included** within another file; simple as that.
-This can be very useful when you want multiple ColdFusion templates to share the same block of code.
+This can be very useful when you want multiple CFML templates to share the same block of code, scopes and visibility.
+In modern times, you can call this a **mixin**.
 A typical example might be your website's header and footer.
 If your website has a consistent header and footer on every page, you could use an include file for each of these.

+> **Mixin** : In object-oriented programming languages, a mixin is a class that contains methods for use by other classes without having to be the parent class of those other classes. - https://en.wikipedia.org/wiki/Mixin

 ColdFusion provides the <cfinclude> tag for specifying included files.